Skip to main content

 • Files are sent after production begins.

 Most suppliers, including us, require final files before preloading starts.
 Once production is underway, any changes may require reloading or additional fees.
+To avoid these delays, we recommend that you:

 • Lock content before artwork approval.